nrfconnect/sdk-nrf/doc/nrf/ug_bt_mesh_concepts.rst

 The Bluetooth mesh addressing scheme is different from the Bluetooth LE addressing scheme.
 It features three types of addresses:

-* *Unicast addresses*: Unique for every device
+* *Unicast addresses* - Unique for every device
-* *Group addresses*: For forming a group of devices and addressing them all at once
+* *Group addresses* - For forming a group of devices and addressing them all at once
-* *Virtual addresses*: Untracked UUID-based addresses with a large address space
+* *Virtual addresses* - Untracked UUID-based addresses with a large address space

 When a device is added to a network, it is assigned a range of unicast addresses that represents it.
 A device's unicast addresses cannot be changed and are always sequential.